Private Clients - The fee per consultation is $195.00. Consultations are 50 minutes long.

 Medicare pays a rebate for up to 10 visits with a psychologist in a calendar year.
-The rebate has been frozen at $124.50 per consultation for over four years.
+The rebate has been frozen at $124.50 per consultation for over five years.
 Your GP will be able to determine your eligibility for the scheme.
 If you are assessed as eligible your GP will provide you with a Mental Health Care Plan that needs to be brought to your initial appointment.
 If you wish to receive a rebate for your initial consultation, you will have to visit your GP prior to the appointment.

 Additional benefits equal to 80% of the gap between the consultation fee and Medicare rebate are available under the Medicare Safety Net after you have paid out a certain amount each calendar year, see here.